hsharrison/experimentator/docs/creation.rst

        print('Block {} completed.'.format(section.data['block']))

-As you see, the signature of a context manager is the same as the signature of the run callback.
+As you see, the signature of a context manager is the same as the signature of a function callback.
 All the same data in the |Experiment| and |ExperimentSection| objects are also available to context managers.

 .. note::